-Depending on the age of the children and young people, activities listed below may be helpful in promoting connectedness and resilience.
-We suggest working with colleagues in your setting to consider which activities may be useful in your setting.
-Be aware of individuals who may not want to take part and provide alternative meaningful activities for those who do not want to participate without them feeling 'different' of less relevant in any way.
+Depending on the age of the children activities listed below may be helpful in promoting connectedness and resilience.
+Staff should work together with colleagues to agree which of the activities would be most relevant and appropriate for their class.
+Be aware of individuals who may not want to take part and provide alternative meaningful activities for those who do not want to participate without them feeling 'different' or less relevant in any way.